PerlDancer/Dancer2/GitGuide.md

 The Dancer2 sources come with a `dist.ini`.
 That's the configuration files for _Dist::Zilla_, so that it knows how to build Dancer2.
-Let's use dist.ini to install additional `Dist::Zilla` plugins which are not yet installed on your system (or perl installation):
+Let's use dist.ini to install additional `Dist::Zilla` plugins which are not yet installed on your system (or Perl installation):

      $ dzil authordeps | cpanm -n